Adaptive-Music/frogophone/README.md

 The scale can be cycled between major, minor, and blues scales by pressing buttons 1, 3, 4 and 6 at once.

-The mode can be toggled between single note and power chord mode by pressing the two hand buttons at the same time.
-Each mode change is accompanied by a the base note being played for one second.
+The mode can be cycled between single note, power chord, and triad mode by pressing the two hand buttons at the same time.
+Each mode change is accompanied by a the base note/chord being played for one second.

 # Contributors